Nandini1071/Nandini1071/README.md

 *   🌍  I'm based in India
 *   ✉️  You can contact me at [nandinisabharwal1071@gmail.com](mailto:nandinisabharwal1071@gmail.com)
-*   🧠  I'm learning MERN stack.
+*   🧠  I'm MERN stack Developer.
 *   🤝  I'm open to collaborating on Projects.

 ### Skills